 Let Paid Memberships Pro Help with Your Cohort Membership

 In this post, we talked about what a cohort membership looks like, the benefits to your business and members, how to deliver content in your cohort membership, and how to grow it.
-When you build a cohort membership for WordPress, the right plugin can make all the difference.
+When you build a cohort membership, the right plugin can make all the difference.
 Sign up with Paid Memberships Pro today and start building your membership.

 Cover image from ebook 29 Nuggets of Wisdom Volume 1 - Sample Collection